kibblewhite/HashiVaultCs/README.md

 You'll need a running Vault service
 - Although it is beyond the scope of this project, there is included a ```Dockerfile``` and ```docker-compose.yml``` included to help get going with a postgresql service backend and utilising Vault-Unseal (https://github.com/omegion/vault-unseal).

-Include with this is the config files, entrypoint script which will need re-configuration (replace the vault shards) and there is also the vault-db sql for creating the postgres database table(s).
+Included with this is the config files, entrypoint script which will need re-configuration (replace the vault shards) and there is also the vault-db sql for creating the postgres database table(s).
 - It is not possible to offer support to run your Vault Service.
-Please keep questions and requests limited to the code base only, [thank you](#support).
+Please keep questions and requests limited to the code base only, thank you.

 If you already have a running vault service, you will need to have access to the vault CLI, and then set the vault token environment variable as following: